hemansnation/Full-Stack-Data-Science-ML-2022-Roadmap/README.md

 # Full-Stack-DataScience-ML-Roadmap

-I completed my Master of Technology in Data Science, no doubt it is an amazing field.
+I completed my <b>Master of Technology</b> in <b>Data Science</b>, no doubt it is an amazing field.
 I studied 18 different subjects, completed 1 Thesis, and 1 capstone project in my 2 years of MTech journey.

 With all those subjects I am able to build a roadmap for all those who want to get a kick start as Data Scientist.